STAR: Decode-Phase Rescheduling for LLM Inference: Decode Rescheduling

 The current variance of token loads across all instances is:

 To capture the dynamic nature of workloads where requests continuously generate new tokens or complete, we formulate our objective as minimizing the expected variance over a prediction horizon.
 Let $\hat{N}_i(B_{i,t})$ denote the predicted token load of instance $i$ at future time step $t$, computed using our generation length predictor.
-The expected variance over the prediction horizon combines both current and predicted states:
+The expected variance combines both current and predicted states:

 where $\beta_t$ is a time-dependent weighting factor that balances the importance of current state versus predicted future states at time step $t$.
 This formulation ensures that migration decisions consider both immediate and long-term load balancing effects.